 Possible Sentinel Health Events: Conditions such as lung cancer or carpal tunnel syndrome may or may not be related to occupation.
-Detailed occupational and non-occupational information is required to determine the work-relatedness of the illness.
+Detailed occupational and nonoccupational information is required to determine the work-relatedness of the illness.
 For example, lung cancer may result from asbestos exposure or smoking.
 Carpal tunnel syndrome may result from a job requiring typing or from a hobby such as playing the piano.

-No definite sentinel health events were identified in 2001.
-Twelve of 634 (2 percent) events were identified as possible sentinel health events (Figure 14).
-Eight of the 12 sentinel health events were identified as carpal tunnel syndrome, reported by 8 workers (1 woman and 7 men), and resulted in an absence of 741 days.
-Six events occurred among workers aged 40 and older
+Thirteen definite sentinel health events, involving a total of 18 diagnoses, were identified in 2002.
+Eight of 694 (1 percent) diagnoses were identified as possible sentinel health events (Figure 14).
+Half of these were identified as carpal tunnel syndrome, reported by 4 workers (4 women), and resulted in 198 days absent.
+The 4 women reporting carpal tunnel syndrome were all aged 40 and older.